 Density done better - Citizen led design for better cities

-The Better Cities Initiative prototypes new pathways, new processes, and new ways to support civic leadership in city-making.
+The Better Cities Initiative prototypes new pathways, new processes, and new ways to support civic leadership that puts people at the heart of city-making.

 The Citizen Jury

-The citizen jury is deliberative democracy process in which a randomly selected group of people, balanced for community demographics, come to deliberate, learn and make recommendations on a particular issue or policy question.
-The process typically involves several days of neutrally facilitated discussions over a number of weeks.
-It includes jury-selected presentations from a broad array of experts - developers and planners, landscape architects and community housing providers, economists and tenants – whom the jurors are invited to interrogate in a spirit of openness and active self-education.
+The citizen jury is deliberative democracy process in which a randomly selected group of people, balanced for community demographics, come together to deliberate, learn and make recommendations on a particular issue or policy question.
+The process typically involves several days of neutrally facilitated discussions over a number of weeks and in this case will operate in three-stages:

-Citizen-led design brief
+• Stage One: Public Forum Citizen-led design brief

-The prototype
+The Prototype

 From this citizen-generated design brief, The Better Cities Initiative will collaborate with design teams to imagine and test an array of 3-D solutions, collecting these into a pattern book of mix-and-match neighbourhood design options.
 After public exhibition, and with these pattern book designs in hand, The Better Cities Initiative will then work with a representative of NSW planning, a local developer, the Citizen Jury and the Council to develop an MOU agreement between all parties in order to create an on-the-ground prototype.